Luhman 16: Proximity to the Solar System

-Currently Luhman 16 is the third-closest-known star/brown-dwarf system to the Sun after the triple Alpha Centauri system (4.37 ly) and Barnard's Star (5.98 ly), pushing Wolf 359 (7.78 ly) to the fifth place, along with the discovery of WISE 0855−0714.
+Currently Luhman 16 is the third-closest-known star/brown-dwarf system to the Sun after the triple Alpha Centauri system (4.344 ly) and Barnard's Star (5.98 ly), pushing Wolf 359 (7.78 ly) to the fifth place, along with the discovery of WISE 0855−0714.
 It also holds several records: the nearest brown dwarf, the nearest L-type dwarf, and possibly the nearest T-type dwarf (if component B is of T-type).

 Proximity to Alpha Centauri

 Luhman 16 is the nearest-known star/brown-dwarf system to Alpha Centauri, located 3.577 ly from Alpha Centauri AB, and 3.520 ly from Proxima Centauri.
 Both systems are located in neighboring constellations, in the same part of the sky as seen from Earth, but Luhman 16 is a bit farther away.
 Before the discovery of Luhman 16, the Solar System was the nearest-known system to Alpha Centauri.

-Luhman 16 is closer to Proxima Centauri than to Alpha Centauri AB, just like Earth, despite the fact that Luhman 16 is located further from Earth than Alpha Centauri system.
-This is reflected in the fact that Luhman 16 has smaller angular distance to Proxima Centauri than to Alpha Centauri AB in Earth's sky, and this makes more contribution to the distance difference from Luhman 16 to Alpha Centauri than the distance difference between them and Earth.
+Luhman 16 is closer to Proxima Centauri than to Alpha Centauri AB, just like Earth, even though Luhman 16 is farther from Earth than is the Alpha Centauri system.
+Therefore Luhman 16 has smaller angular distance to Proxima Centauri than to Alpha Centauri AB in Earth's sky, and this makes more contribution to the distance difference from Luhman 16 to Alpha Centauri than to the distance difference between them and Earth.